Rub21/dosm/README.md

-# Download OpenStreetMap data for a polygon
+# Download OpenStreetMap data or Tiles from Mapbox(v4) in a boundary

 # Install